PatrickHechler/primitive-code/README.md

 ## STRINGS:
 * if any command, function or whatever of primitive-code refers to STRING(s) this definition is used
-* a string is a structure which contains multiple characters of the UTF-16 encoding
+* a string is an array of multiple characters of the UTF-8 encoding
-* the first element of the string is the number of characters it contains
-* all following elements contains four characters
-    * the last element may contain less characters (it contains the number of the first element modulo four characters)
+* a string ends with a '\0' character

 ## COMMANDS: